...

 6. Emotional Resonance with LGBTQ+ Media

-Feeling a strong connection to LGBTQ+ movies, books, or characters might point to deeper questions about your own identity.
+If you are drawn to LGBTQ+ movies, books, or characters, those preferences might point to deeper questions about your own sexual identity.

 7. Craving Same-Sex Affection

-If the idea of being in a relationship with someone of the same sex feels exciting or comforting, it’s worth exploring these feelings further.
+If the idea of being in a relationship with someone of the same sex excites or comforts you, it could be worth exploring these feelings further.

 Australia